5.13.1 Confectionery cigarettes

 Chocolate, sugar and bubblegum sticks made to look like cigarettes and cigars have been sold for many decades, often in packaging closely resembling that of real tobacco products.1 Probably the most widely recognised Australian confectionery cigarettes were ‘Fags’: white sugar sticks with one tip dyed red to simulate a lit cigarette.

-Having young children accustomed to playing with the cigarette-like lollies in facsimile brand packaging provides obvious benefits for tobacco manufacturers.1 Although the tobacco companies publicly distanced themselves from confectionery cigarettes from the 1960s, they have also not been quick to pursue trademark infringements by confectionary companies.1
+Having young children accustomed to playing with the cigarette-like lollies in facsimile brand packaging provides obvious benefits for tobacco manufacturers.1 Although the tobacco companies publicly distanced themselves from confectionery cigarettes from the 1960s, they failed to pursue trademark infringements by confectionery companies.1

 Research from the US in the 1990s found that children who bought confectionery cigarettes were almost four times more likely to have tried real cigarettes.
 This effect remained significant after parental smoking status was taken into consideration.
-Children liked confectionery cigarettes and tended to see them as illicit or mature pleasures, and to use them as props to imitate smoking behaviour.2 More recent (2007) research3 from the US has shown that adults who had used confectionery cigarettes in childhood were about twice as likely to take up smoking as adults who did not have the lollies.
-Greater use of confectionery cigarettes was associated with a higher likelihood of becoming a smoker, irrespective of potential socio-demographic confounding factors.3
+Children liked confectionery cigarettes and tended to see them as illicit or mature pleasures, and to use them as props to imitate smoking behaviour.2 Research from the US has shown that adults who used confectionery cigarettes in childhood were about twice as likely to take up smoking, than adults who did not consume the lollies.3 Greater use of confectionery cigarettes was associated with a higher likelihood of becoming a smoker, irrespective of potential socio-demographic confounding factors.3

 Confectionery cigarettes remain available in some parts of the world4 but are no longer legally sold in most states and territories in Australia.
 Interestingly however, the cigarette-shaped lollies sold as Fags in Australia continue to be sold but with a rebranding of the name from ‘Fags’ to ‘Fads’.